justasm/DragLinearLayout/README.md

 Usage
 -----
+Add it to your project using Gradle:

+    compile 'com.jmedeisis:draglinearlayout:1.0.0'

 The `DragLinearLayout` can be used in place of any `LinearLayout`.
 However, by default, children will not be draggable.
 To set an existing `View` as draggable, use `DragLinearLayout#setViewDraggable(View, View)`, passing in the child `View` and a (non-null!)